xipingwang/stuff/README.md

 ## sniff

-To capture pocket with scapy
+To capture packet with scapy